Appdynamics/jira-alerting-extension/README.md

 ##Installation

 1. To build from source, clone this repository and run `mvn clean install`.
-This will produce a jira-alerting-extension-<version>.zip in the target directory.
+This will produce a jira-alert-<version>.zip in the target directory.

-2. Unzip the jira-alerting-extension-<version>.zip file into `<CONTROLLER_HOME_DIR>/custom/actions/`.
+2. Unzip the jira-alert-<version>.zip file into `<CONTROLLER_HOME_DIR>/custom/actions/`.

 3. Check if you have custom.xml file in `<CONTROLLER_HOME_DIR>/custom/actions/` directory.
 If yes, add the following xml to the <custom-actions> element.